RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Experiments

 \subsection{Comparative Evaluation}

-We first present a comparative evaluation of RLx2 with TD3 and SAC on four MuJoCo environments in Table \ref{tb:comp_eval}.
-In our experiments, we compare RLx2 with the following baselines: (i) Tiny, which uses tiny dense networks with the same number of parameters as the sparse model in training. (ii) SS: using static sparse networks with random initialization. (iii) SET \cite{bellec2017deep}, which uses dynamic sparse training by dropping connections with magnitude criteria and growing connections randomly. (iv) RigL \cite{evci2020rigging}, which uses dynamic sparse training by dropping and growing connections with magnitude and gradient criteria, respectively, the same as RLx2's topology evolution procedure.
+Table~\ref{tb:comp_eval} summarizes the comparison results.
+In our experiments, we compare RLx2 with the following baselines: (i) \textbf{Tiny}, which uses tiny dense networks with the same number of parameters as the sparse model in training. (ii) \textbf{SS}: using static sparse networks with random initialization. (iii) \textbf{SET} \citep{mocanu2018scalable}, which uses dynamic sparse training by dropping connections according to the magnitude and growing connections randomly.
+Please notice that the previous work \citep{sokar2021dynamic} also adopts the SET algorithm for topology evolution in reinforcement learning.
+Our implementations reach better performance due to different hyperparameters. (iv) \textbf{RigL} \citep{evci2020rigging}, which uses dynamic sparse training by dropping and growing connections with magnitude and gradient criteria, respectively, the same as RLx2's topology evolution procedure.

 In our experiments, we allow the actor and critic networks to take different sparsities.
-We define an ultimate compression ratio, i.e., the largest sparsity level ensuring that the performance degradation under RLx2 is within $\pm\%3$ of that under the original dense models.
+We define an ultimate compression ratio, i.e., the largest sparsity level under which the performance degradation under RLx2 is within $\pm\%3$ of that under the original dense models.
 This can also be understood as the minimum size of the sparse model with the full performance of the original dense model.
-We present performance comparison results in Table \ref{tb:comp_eval} based on the ultimate compression ratio.
-The performance of each algorithm is evaluated with the average reward per episode over the last $30$ evaluations of the training (evaluation is conducted every $5000$ steps).
-Hyperparameters are fixed in all four environments for TD3 and SAC, respectively, which are presented in Appendix.
+We present performance comparison results in Table~\ref{tb:comp_eval} based on the ultimate compression ratio.
+The performance of each algorithm is evaluated with the average reward per episode over the last $30$ policy evaluations of the training ( policy evaluation is conducted every $5000$ steps).
+Hyperparameters are fixed in all four environments for TD3 and SAC, respectively, which are presented in Appendix~\ref{app:hp}.

-From Table \ref{tb:comp_eval}, we see that RLx2 achieves superior compression ratios (the reciprocal of the total size) compared to others.
-Specifically, RLx2 with TD3 achieves $7.5\times$-$25\times$ model compression, with the best compression ratios of $25\times$ on Hopper-v3.
-The actor can be compressed for each environment by more than $96\%$ and the critic is compressed by $85\%$-$95\%$.
-The results for SAC are similar.
-RLx2 with SAC achieves a $5\times$-$20\times$ model compression.
-In addition to the superior compression performance, RLx2 also performs best among all baselines in all four environments (except for a close performance with RigL with SAC in Hopper) by a large margin, which validates the state-of-the-art performance of our RLx2 framework in model compression, training, and inference acceleration.